 \subsection{Simplified dynamical models}

-We complement our direct $N$-body integrations with integrations of equations of motion that account for limited subsets of resonant interactions between the planets.
+We complement our direct $N$-body simulations with integrations of equations of motion that account for limited subsets of resonant interactions between the planets.
 We use the \celmech code \citep{celmech2022} to generate these equations of motion based on a classic disturbing function expansion of planets' gravitational interaction potential.
-Here we provide a brief overview of our disturbing function-based approach for generating and integrating equations of motion.
+Here, we provide a brief overview of our disturbing-function-based approach for generating and integrating equations of motion.
 We refer the reader to \citet{celmech2022} for technical details.